Sonnet 316

 My fondness for you reigns sublime

-And shall not wither on the vine
+Nor shall it wither on the vine

 For truer love you’ll never find.